figuerom16/zjax/Readme.md

 <div id="content"></div>
 ```

-When clicked, this button will fetch the content from `/about-us` and replace the content of the local `#content` element with the `#content` element found in the response.
+When clicked, this button will fetch `/about-us` and replace the local `#content` element with the `#content` element found in the response.

 ### z-action example